Bobbyfz/DoublyLinkedList/README.md

 # DoublyLinkedList
-Doubly linked list in C that has an append and a push function
+Doubly linked list in C that has an append,push, and a pop function